RayAndrade/TheRayCode/Python/Creational/README.md

 **Description:** The Abstract Factory Pattern creates **families of related objects** while keeping the client independent of their specific concrete classes.

-**Definition:** Abstract Factory is a **Creational Design Pattern** because it controls **how groups of related objects are created**, using a factory interface instead of having the Python client instantiate concrete objects directly. ([github.com][1])
+**Definition:** Abstract Factory is a **Creational Design Pattern** because it controls **how groups of related objects are created**, using a factory interface instead of having the Python client instantiate concrete objects directly.

-[1]: https://github.com/RayAndrade/TheRayCode/blob/main/Python/Creational/AbstractFactory/README.md "TheRayCode/Python/Creational/AbstractFactory/README.md at main · RayAndrade/TheRayCode · GitHub"

 #### *Implementation in Python:*